Updated 27 February 2018

 Every caravan/tow vehicle combination has a critical speed.
 If that is reached, and particularly if exceeded the rig may experience rapidly escalating up yaw that cannot be corrected.
 The cause is complex – and explained in my full length Caravan & Tow Vehicle Dynamics.

-Extrapolating test data suggests the critical speed for long end-heavy ‘vans may be too close to Australian speed limits for comfort.
+Extrapolating test data suggests the critical speed for long end-heavy ‘vans may be too close to Australian speed limits for comfort (and some now probably under it).
 The towing speed limit in the UK and Europe is typically 80 km/h – despite generally more stable and weight balanced rigs.

 No need for independent suspension